LibrariesHacked/librarieshacked.github.io/_posts/2021-08-29-inputs-outputs.md

 2. These display poor performance, as library use is declining
 3. Alternatives to this data is sought - 'outcomes'.
 This is primarily in initiatives to communicate the value of libraries for funding/survival purposes

 My full sympathy with library leaders having to go through this, when there are so many better things to be doing.
-But we are in a decade of accessible and powerful data analysis tools.
-Within minutes you can take library data on membership and loans and combine with other sources for operational insight.
+But we are in a time of accessible and powerful data analysis tools.
+Within minutes you can take library data on membership, and combine it with loans and other open data sources for operational insight.

-That may provide important information on things like the people who visited the library yesterday, and who didn't.
-You can then likely start understanding why that was the case.
-Understanding who isn't using libraries would be of huge practical use, rather than worrying about what existing users get from the service.
+That may provide important insight such as the communities who visited the library yesterday, and which didn't.
+You can then start understanding why that was the case.
+Understanding who isn't using libraries would be of huge practical use.
+The idea of outcomes seems more concerned with what existing users get from the service, when they're already using it.